 Specific regulatory changes also may have a direct impact on the revenue of our Asset Management business.
 In addition to regulatory scrutiny and potential fines and sanctions, regulators continue to examine different aspects of the asset management industry.
 For example, the use of "soft dollars," where a portion of commissions paid to broker-dealers in connection with the execution of client trades also pays for research and other eligible services that are used by investment advisors, has in the last several years been reexamined by different regulatory bodies and industry participants.
 Although a substantial portion of the research relied on by our Asset Management business in its investment decision-making processes is generated internally by our investment personnel, external research, including external research and other eligible services traditionally paid for with soft dollars, is also important to the process.
 This external research includes materials provided by broker-dealers and research firms, as well as eligible data and analytics services from various sources.
 In connection with the implementation of the EU Markets in Financial Instruments Directive II ("MiFID II") in 2018, our Asset Management affiliates in France, Germany and the U.K. decided to pay for broker research services from their own resources.
 The ultimate impact of MiFID II and potential similar, future regulatory changes on our Asset Management business and on the financial industry as a whole remains uncertain, although it has reduced our ability to utilize commissions to pay for research services and other soft dollar services in certain European jurisdictions.
-Similar pressures may come from changes in the asset management industry itself, which may further increase our costs related to external research services.
-For the year ended December 31, 2020, our Asset Management business obtained research and other eligible services through third-party soft dollar arrangements, the total value of which we estimate to be approximately \$23 million.
+Similar pressures may come from changes in the asset management business obtained research and other eligible services through third-party soft dollar arrangements, the total value of which we estimate to be approximately \$23 million.